The Friends of Lake Griffin State Park

 Lake Griffin State Park Tour Guides

-Flo Hurlburt, Jeanne Haynes, Stephanie Hayano and Theodore “T” Neumann are a few of the Lake Griffin State Park guides that completed certification as Florida State Parks Certified Paddle Tour Guides.
+Flo Hurlburt, Jeanne Haynes, and Stephanie Hayano are a few of the Lake Griffin State Park guides that completed certification as Florida State Parks Certified Paddle Tour Guides.
 Certification includes testing of kayaking skills, safety and assisted water rescue techniques, First Aid and CPR/AED training, and completion of the U.S. Coast Guard safe boaters online course.

 These guides are residents of The Villages and are also active members of the Villages Canoe and Kayak Club, participating in paddle trips throughout Florida.

 Lake Griffin State Park has 13 certified Florida State Park Paddle Tour Guides.

 Flo Hurlburt retired from the U.S. Air Force as a Master Sergeant, after serving 27 years.
 Her ultimate assignment was Superintendent of the Surgical Suite and Central Sterile Supply at the military hospital at Offutt Air Force Base, headquarters of the U.S. Strategic Command, in Nebraska.
 She’s currently a member of Tri-County Women Veterans, and serves on the Veterans Memorial Park Honor Guard and the Tri-County Women Veterans Color Guard.
 Flo moved to The Villages from her previous home in Omaha, Nebraska.
 Flo has kayaked for over 10 years in Florida.